What is cemiplimab?

 Cemiplimab (also called cemiplimab-rwlc; trade name Libtayo®) is a prescription medicine used to treat people with cutaneous squamous cell carcinoma (SCC).

-In April 2018, the European Medicines Agency (EMA) accepted for review the Marketing Authorization Application for cemiplimab for the treatment of patients with metastatic cutaneous SCC or with locally advanced cutaneous SCC who were not candidates for surgery.
+In April 2018, the European Medicines Agency (EMA) accepted for review the marketing authorisation application for cemiplimab for the treatment of patients with metastatic cutaneous SCC or locally advanced cutaneous SCC who are not candidates for surgery.